Your breast cancer risk

 Previous benign breast disease

-Benign breast disease is a broad group of conditions with non-cancerous changes in breast tissue.
+Benign breast disease refers to a broad group of conditions with non-cancerous changes in the breast tissue.

-Modifiable risks that may increase your risk of breast cancer are alcohol consumption, smoking, and obesity.
+Modifiable risks (that is, factors you can control) that may increase your breast cancer risk include alcohol consumption, smoking and obesity.

-You can find out more about your personal risk of developing breast cancer by using one of these online risk calculators.
+You can find out more about your personal risk of developing breast cancer through:

 Would you like more information?
 Please speak with us.